Where did the Berlin Wall use to stand

 Roundtrip on the traces of the Berlin Wall

-You can look forward to a unique bike trip on the traces of the latest of German history: The Berlin Wall is one of the most touching constructions of the 20th century and when in fell on 9th November 1989, this event made the whole world move.
+You can look forward to a unique bike trip on the traces of the latest of German history: The Berlin Wall is one of the most touching constructions of the 20th century and when it fell on 9th November 1989, this event made the whole world move.
 After this historical day, the fortifications that secured the border between east and west for so long were torn down.
 Today, only pieces are left of the Berlin Wall, but what remains are the border tracks serving as bike trails carrying a maximum of have more historical meaning.
-Some former border fortifications such as watch towers watchtowers or control points have been reconstructed and put under monument protection.
+Some former border fortifications such as watchtowers or control points have been reconstructed and put under monument protection.
 Many of them host interesting museums and documentation centres.
 One may be surprised that the bike trail leads through a very interesting and beautiful landscape.
 Yet, the most interesting part of the bike trail leads right through the middle of Berlin on 18 km.
 This is how you will discover sights like the Brandenburger Gate and the beautiful avenue “Unter den Linden” in a town district dominated by government buildings.
 A special highlight will be a night spent in the town centre of Berlin.
 The bike trail is mostly paved and easy to cycle on, the stages have been designed to be rather short to leave you enough time for the variety of sights Berlin has to offer.

 1. day Arriving in Potsdam